Article III - Maintaining Records

 - Minutes of all Executive Board meetings.

-- Copies of all attachments to minutes including: mortgages, loan agreements, lease agreements, lease-purchase or time-payment contracts, and all other contracts of any nature which involve financial obligations on the part of the affiliate.
+- Copies of all attachments to minutes including: financial reports, annual audits, annual budgets, mortgages, loan agreements, lease agreements, lease-purchase or time-payment contracts, and all other contracts of any nature which involve financial obligations on the part of the affiliate.

-When a new financial or recording officer is elected, the outgoing officer must, as quickly as possible, give all such records to the incoming officer.
+When a new financial or recording officer is elected, the outgoing officer must give all such records to the incoming officer, as quickly as possible.

 A list of records being given to the incoming financial officer should be pre-pared and signed by both the outgoing and the incoming financial officers.
 Copies of this records inventory list should be kept by both outgoing and incoming officers.